 Summary: How Much Insurance Does a Freight Broker Need?

 Freight brokers carry a great deal of responsibility for arranging the transportation of goods between a carrier and a shipper.
 To protect their business, freight brokers must have enough insurance coverage to cover various risks associated with the industry.
 Generally speaking, freight brokers should look into the following:

 - Umbrella/Excess Liability Coverage

 It is important to note that each state has its own set of rules and regulations regarding freight broker insurance requirements.
 Therefore, it is always best practice to consult with an experienced professional or your local government agency before purchasing any type of insurance.
-In fact, you can even give our own organization a phone call right now to learn more information about the cost of freight broker insurance based on FMCSA regulations.
-Remember, the FMCSA requires that freight brokers must have a minimum of $75,000 coverage in order to operate legally.
+You can even give our own organization a phone call right now to learn more information about the cost of freight broker insurance based on FMCSA regulations.
+Remember, the FMCSA requires freight brokers to have a minimum of $75,000 coverage to operate legally.